All-Ireland Senior Club Football Championship

-The All-Ireland Senior Club Football Championship is an annual Gaelic football tournament which began in season 1970–71.
+The All-Ireland Senior Club Football Championship (abbreviated as the All-Ireland Club SFC) is an annual Gaelic football tournament which began in season 1970–71.
 It is the top-tier competition for the senior football clubs of Ireland and London.

-The current champions are Cuala of Dublin who defeated Errigal Ciarán of Tyrone on 19 January 2025 to win their first All-Ireland Senior Club Football Championship.
+The current champions are Dingle of Kerry who defeated St Brigid's of Roscommon on 18 January 2026 to win their first All-Ireland Senior Club Football Championship.

 The current trophy is the Andy Merrigan Cup, named after a footballer who played for Castletown Liam Mellows and Wexford who died as a result of a farm accident at the height of his playing career.
 It was first presented in 1974.

 Competition format

-County Championships
+County championships

 Ireland's 32 counties play their county championships between their senior Gaelic football clubs.
 Each county decides the format for determining their county champions.
 The format can be knockout, double-elimination, league, etc. or a combination.
 For instance, Kerry organise two separate championships - one for clubs only and one for clubs and divisional sides.

-Provincial Championships
+Provincial championships

 Connacht, Leinster, Munster and Ulster each organise a provincial championship for their participating county champions.
 All matches are knock-out and two ten minute periods of extra time are played if it's a draw at the end of normal time.

-All-Ireland Championship
+All-Ireland championship

 The four provincial winners advance to the semi-finals.
 Until the 2018-19 competition, the London Senior Football Champion would play one of the provincial champions in a Quarter Final in December, with the winner advancing to the All Ireland Semi Final.
 The All-Ireland final was traditionally played in Croke Park on St. Patrick's Day, 17 March.

 In an attempt to shorten the season for club players, the semi-finals and final were brought forward for the 2019–20 season.
 The semi-finals were played on the first weekend in January, with the final scheduled for 19 January.